 During the COVID-19 pandemic, our commitment to our employees has been put into action.
 One of the principles that has guided and continues to guide our decision-making during the COVID-19 pandemic is to safeguard the health of our employees.
 We are following all local and national government guidance in implementing mandatory work-from-home policies and in March 2020, our global workforce effectively transitioned to working remotely.
-While we re-opened certain office spaces by the end of 2020, in order to ensure the safety of our employees, our voluntary work-from-home program has been extended through June 2021, and a one-time stipend was paid in December 2020 to employees who are below the level of Vice President, to offset any remote working expenses.
+While we reopened certain office spaces by the end of 2020, in order to ensure the safety of our employees, our voluntary work-from-home program has been extended through March 2022.
 For those employees who voluntarily elect to work from the office (where local law and public health authorities permit offices to operate), we have taken steps to ensure their safety, including providing training, deep cleaning our facilities on a regular basis, installing hand sanitizer stations, providing face masks, installing plexi-glass where appropriate, encouraging hygiene practices advised by health authorities, implementing social distancing policies and restricting business travel and site visitors.
 We continue to enhance our practices to remain aligned with federal, state, local and international regulations and guidelines.